viamrobotics/upload-module/README.md

 # upload-module action

 This action uploads your module to the Viam modular registry.
-By default it runs
+By default it runs both `update` (set your metadata) and `upload` (upload the module), but you can disable either step with configuration (see action.yml).

 For more information about the parameters, look at:
 - [action.yml](./action.yml)